 Even if you have ‘bad genetics’ for weight management, AKA Fat Genes it doesn’t mean you will be obese.
 If your body can efficiently methylate your genes then the ‘bad’ genes can be silenced so they aren’t ‘listened to’ as much by the body.

 Our genes also have variants or mutations which scientist call Single Nucleotide Polymorphisms (SNPs).
 Mutations sound a bit alarming to non-scientists.
 SNPs or ‘mutations ‘, evolved or emerged so that humans could adapt to the many different environments and food sources here on earth.
 Now we have moved around so much, many people do not live or eat appropriately for their genetics, simply because they have no idea about SNPs and lifestyle.

 Mono amine oxidase A (MAO A)

-Mono amine oxidase A (MAO A) makes the MAO A enzyme, which is a ‘molecular machine’.
+Monoamine oxidase A (MAO A) gene makes the MAO A enzyme, which is a ‘molecular machine’.
 This enzyme breaks down key brain chemicals such as dopamine, norepinephrine and serotonin.
 These chemicals affect mood, energy, confidence, sleep, addictions and motivation.
-Some older types of anti depressants were MAO inhibitors, but they arent used so much now.
-Those were the ones which caused the ‘cheese reaction’ if patients ate food containing lots of tyramine.
+Some older types of antidepressants were MAO inhibitors, but they aren’t used so much now.
+Those were the ones that caused the ‘cheese reaction’ if patients ate food containing lots of tyramine.